PIH/petl/docs/examples/malawi-consolidated/README.md

 1. Create a folder in a location of your choice and make note of this.
 This is your "PETL home" directory for this example.
 2. Copy the provided [application.yml](./application.yml) file into this PETL home directory
 3. Copy the provided [jobs](./jobs) directory and [datasources](./datasources) directory into this PETL home directory
-4. Clone or copy or create a symlink to the pih-pentaho repository into the [jobs](./jobs) folder
+4. Clone or copy the [pih-pentaho](https://github.com/PIH/pih-pentaho) project into the [jobs](./jobs) folder
-5. Build this project and copy the jar file from the target directory into this PETL home directory as petl.jar
+5. Ensure you have the latest PETL jar.  ```mvn clean install``` and copy the jar file from the target directory into this PETL home directory as petl.jar

 The result should be a folder structure like this: